-If you log in to Facebook and then click the drop down to select your Privacy settings you will see a menu on the far left which includes Apps and Ads.
-I suggest you turn off any aps you don’t use (I found many here listed which I never use) but for now click on Ads.
-At the bottom you will find a sub section: Website and Mobile App Custom Audiences.
+If you log in to Facebook and then click the drop-down to select your Privacy settings, you will see a menu on the far left which includes Apps and Ads.
+I suggest you turn off any apps you don’t use (I found many here listed that I never use) but for now click on Ads.
+At the bottom, you will find a sub-section: Website and Mobile App Custom Audiences.

-Read this.
 So how does Facebook get away with this?
-Simples: they are very open about it.
+Simple: they are very open about it.

 However, Facebook is keen to point out they don’t share any of your Private Data.
 They only share your public data.
-In actual fact I found Facebook’s link didn’t work but a quick google located the website they refer to: http://www.iabuk.net/.
+In reality, I found Facebook’s link didn’t work, but a quick google located the website they refer to: (Link no longer available).

 I was curious.
-This websites didn’t seem aimed at the general public but more at advertisers; they constantly talk about ‘they’ and ‘them’ when referring to the public who are viewing the adverts.
-It seems like another world from social networks so I hunted around and found this video: http://www.iabuk.net/video/the-evolution-of-online-display-advertising.
+This website didn’t seem aimed at the general public but more at advertisers; they constantly talk about ‘they’ and ‘them’ when referring to the public who are viewing the adverts.
+It seems like another world from social networks, so I hunted around and found this video: (Link no longer available).

 This is much more interesting than the first video.
 I had the uncomfortable feeling while watching it that I was being given the hard sell for the concept of the Ad Exchange.
 I didn’t really understand what it was other than a network of people sharing your personal data.
 I needed to do more research.

-I won’t go into technical details but it seems to me that what Facebook and the Ad Exchange do is share your IP address which they consider NOT to be your Private Data.
+I won’t go into technical details, but it seems to me that what Facebook and the Ad Exchange do is share your IP address, which they consider NOT to be your Private Data.
 They consider this Public Data.
-This is because from a techy point of view, they processes simply won’t work unless they share your IP address (essentially the physical address of your computer).
-While it’s true that they are not connecting your browsing habits with your name, they ARE connecting them with your computer so to me, the difference between your IP address and personal name is academic.
-Sure somebody else could be using your pc/mac/laptop but most of the time it will be you.
+This is because, from a techy point of view, their processes simply won’t work unless they share your IP address (essentially the physical address of your computer).
+While it’s true that they are not connecting your browsing habits with your name, they ARE connecting them with your computer, so to me, the difference between your IP address and personal name is academic.
+Sure somebody else could be using your pc/mac/laptop, but most of the time it will be you.

-While thinking about how to use RDF on my Social Network I had started to wonder how I was going to share the triples while (which is a fundamental part of the RDF paradigm) and now I have decided to develop a system along the Ad Network model.
+While thinking about how to use RDF on my Social Network, I had started to wonder how I was going to share the triples (a fundamental part of the RDF paradigm), and now I have decided to develop a system along the Ad Network model.